evilashz/frpBuilder/README.md

 **I will give a simple modified source code of frp and Builder(MFC C++) in the project**

+**All it does is write the configuration into the root.go and compile it, so first make sure that you can run go build in that directory**

 ### Usage:

 open the Builder `FRPBuider\cmd\frpc\builder.exe`